giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 ### Von Heijne Algorithm
 The first method specific for signal peptide prediction was introduced by Gunnar Von Heijne in 1983 (Von Heijne, 1983).
 The **Von Heijne method** was based on a reduced-alphabet weight matrix combined with a rule for narrowing the search region; only seven different weights at each position, corresponding to groups of amino acids (AAs) with similar properties, were estimated manually (rather than using automatic procedures).
 The matrix score aimed to recognize the location of the signal peptide (SP) cleavage site.
 The scores were computed for positions 12-20, counted from the beginning of the hydrophobic region (defined as the first quadruplet of AAs with at least three hydrophobic residues).
 In the first benchmark, the procedure correctly predicted 92% of sites on data used to estimate it, while on a later benchmark, the test performance was only 64% (a sign of overfitting).

 Since its first publication, the Von Heijne method was updated by introducing a more structured weight matrix (that uses log odds scores), pseudo counts to mitigate the sampling error (the fact that the model is constructed from a limited set of examples), and a longer window of residues for the search of the cleavage site (40-50 residues) (Von Heijne, 1986).
-This updated version of the method was used in the experiment (with a window of 90 residues).
+This updated version of the method has been used in the experiment (with a window of 90 residues).

 ### Neural Networks
 After the increase of interest in this machine learning method in the 80s, **Neural Networks** (NN) have affirmed themselves as the most successful framework for predicting signal peptides (SPs) and their cleavage site.
 Early approaches used a shallow networks approach (few hidden layers): a fixed-size portion of the N-terminus (e.g., the first 20 residues) was given as input to the NN; a sliding window approach was implemented to scan both for the presence of the signal peptide and cleavage site position (identification and labelling).
 Tools that used this approach are **SignalP1-4** (Nielsen et al., 1997; Nielsen and Krogh, 1998; Bendtsen et al., 2004; Petersen et al., 2011) and **SPEPLip** (Fariselli et al., 2003).